Frequently Asked Questions

 How do I apply to the EES PhD program?

 January 15th.
 Applications will not be considered after this date in any circumstance.

 What are the minimum GRE scores required to get in to the EES PhD program?

-There are no minimum GRE score requirements.
+We have no strict requirement for minimum GRE scores, however, most successful applicants have combined verbal and quantitative scores of at least 300 and an analytical score of at least 3.7.
 Contact potential advisers to find out the score range they will be looking for.